phpmyadmin/phpmyadmin/doc/two_factor.rst

 Since phpMyAdmin 4.8.0 you can configure two-factor authentication to be used when logging in.
 To use this, you first need to configure the :ref:`linked-tables`.
-Once this is done, every user can opt-in for second authentication factor in the :guilabel:`Settings`.
+Once this is done, every user can opt-in for the second authentication factor in the :guilabel:`Settings`.

 When running phpMyAdmin from the Git source repository, the dependencies must be installed